 However, witchcraft is simply about using the power of the universe and the mind to attract wants and desires.
 It’s about being in tune with Earth’s natural resources and using them to mystically quench a spiritual thirst.Gaia.com

 We live in bizarre and trying times.
 We’re seeing a breakdown in community and widespread feelings of powerlessness.
 Implementing a personal Witchy practice or gatherings with similar souls to share wisdom are powerful ways of combatting that disconnect and reclaiming our power as individuals.

 Exploring what being a Witch means to you personally and how your life might be altered by adopting a practice of your own may well lead to revelations; from ancestral connections to hidden talents, reclaiming your own Witch-hood could be the most powerful thing you can do.

 What does it mean to be a Witch in modern society?

-Here at Wild as the Moon, we believe that ALL women are Witches (or whatever term feels right for you).
+Here at Wild as the Moon, I believe that ALL women are Witches (or whatever term feels right for you).
 It is simply about connecting with your own intuition, your own connection with nature and your divine feminine energy.

 How many times have you heard something similar to “women just know these things”?
 It’s because we do.
 We know a lot more than we realise.
 Woman are powerful, and so are you.
 It’s time to start reclaiming the word Witch, a word that has been used to vilify us, insult us, hold us back and quieten our voices.
 It’s time for us to take it back.